Update: Go there for reports on the various actions worldwide.

 No one there to inject Nitrogen in the reactors at risk of hydrogen explosion.
 No one to vent steam.
 Even robots cannot operate in such high radioactivity, the circuits fail.

 Next morning, the sound of explosions; reactors blowing up.
 More explosions, fuel pools reaching criticality, or just hydrogen explosions.
 Meltdown has begun.
-Level of radioactivity now at least 10 times worse, or unmeasurable.
+Level of radioactivity now unmeasurable.
 Lots of steam.
 In a few hours, cores melting down into the earth.

-Evacuation ordered for 40 Km around the nuclear plant.
-This includes Fukushima Daini Nuclear Power Plant, 12 Km distant.
+Evacuation ordered for 100 km around the nuclear plant.
+This includes Fukushima Daini Nuclear Power Plant, only 12 km distant.

 By now the release of radiation equals about 147 times that of Chernobyl; a conservative estimate.

 No one can go near either of these two plants for years, not even for one half hour.
 Japan's 126 million population begins migrating to other parts of the globe; many die in the interim.
 It is hard to convince anyone to stay working at one of the 52 remaining nuclear plants in Japan; it is hard to convince anyone to stay for any reason.
-Automated remote systems are considered unfeasible.
+Automated remote systems to manage the plants are unfeasible.

 * * *